vuejs/docs/src/guide/quick-start.md

 You can also add entries for other dependencies to the import map - but make sure they point to the ES modules version of the library you intend to use.

-:::tip Import Maps Browser Support
+:::tip Поддержка Import Maps в браузере
 Import maps are supported by default in Chromium-based browsers, so we recommend using Chrome or Edge during the learning process.

 If using Firefox, it is only supported in version 102+ and currently needs to be enabled via the `dom.importMaps.enabled` option in `about:config`.